kubuntu-team/kubuntu-manual/source/docs/basic.rst

     :align: center
     :target: https://userbase.kde.org/Special:MyLanguage/Plasma/Application_Dashboard

-Taken from the old Plasma Netbook interface we have the Application Dashboard menu for users with smaller screens ie. Netbooks, small laptops or tablets.
+Taken from the old Plasma Netbook interface we have the Application Dashboard which is for users with smaller screens such as netbooks, small laptops or tablets.

 Application Menu
 ~~~~~~~~~~~~~~~~~~~~~~